John Goldie (philosopher): Association with Robert Burns

 He took a great interest in the construction of a canal from Kilmarnock to Troon and went so far as to survey a suitable route and indeed in 1796 the Kilmarnock Council considered requesting Parliament for an act to build a canal from Riccarton to Troon.

 It is said that he lost money in mining speculations and was cheated by his partner towards the end of his life.

-His portrait, supposedly a good likeness, was painted by Mr Whitehead with a globe in the background.
+His portrait, supposedly a good likeness, was painted by a Mr. Whitehead with a globe in the background.